Karan-Gandhi/ES113-DCC-Assignment-4/README.md

 ## Running this project.

 - First clone this repo.
-- First you'll have to install all the python packages that are there in `requirements.txt`
+- First you'll have to install all the python packages that are there in `requirements.txt`.
+Make sure that all the packages are installed.
 - After that, you'll need to have MySQL and MySQL workbench installed on your computer.
 - Once all the packages are installed open MySQL workbench and create a schema named: `dccassignment4`
 - After that import the sqldump file into that new schema which you created.
 The sql dump file is present in `data/sqldump.sql` file.